javaee/j1-hol/README.md

 !["Open Sources in Favourites"](pic/pic0-4.jpg)

-You are now all set to do the exercices!
+You are now all set to do the exercises!

-## Exercice 1
+## Exercise 1

 *TODO!*

-## Exercice 2
+## Exercise 2

 *TODO!*